Dr. Peter Fielding is named associate dean of the College of the Arts.

 Dr. Bobbie Bailey & Family Performance Center opens.

-The Don Russell Clayton Gallery and Anna Henriequez Atrium opens in the Bailey Center.
+The Don Russell Clayton Gallery and Anna Henriquez Atrium opens in the Bailey Center.

 Accreditation received from National Association of Schools of Art and Design.